 Control the ticks and fleas:

 Dogs’ skin can suffer from many diseases and infections that are not visible to naked eyes.
-They can acquire yeast infection (insert the article about yeast infection here), dandruff, allergies, and rashes.
+They can acquire yeast infection, dandruff, allergies, and rashes.
 Thoroughly check for infections once every week to keep these issues at bay.
 Another major problem is the infestation of fleas and ticks.
 It leads to excessive scratching.
 You can clean their coat by removing the ticks or take him to the veterinarian for proper treatment.